-Now what is Respect?
-Is it being open-minded?
+Now, what is Respect?
+Is it to be open-minded?
 Having tolerance?

 Tolerance is easy because it’s a passive process.
 And because our brains take up so much of our energy, they prefer tolerance because it’s easy.
 And in such a diverse environment, we can’t just stick to tolerance, we have to spend time and energy to learn how to deal with people.

 Respect, on the other hand, is an active process:

 “Respect is an active process of non-judgmentally engaging people from all backgrounds.
 To increase awareness and effectiveness in a manner that esteems both myself and those with whom I interact.”